 TMB Apochromat 130/780 mm

 This instrument is not only an outstanding Apochromat for visual observations with small and high magnifications but as well a perfect f/6 Astrograph, which delivers pinpoint stars in the corners even with full frame imagers.
-This scope is typically being used on the Gemini mount in the 3m dome, too.
+This scope is typically being used on the newly installed Alt 7AD mount in the 3m dome, too.